mattermost/docs/source/administration/mobile-changelog.md

 ### Bug Fixes

 #### All apps
- - Fixed an issue where the progress Indicator did not display for all attachments in the post draft when adding multiple images at once.
+ - Fixed an issue where the progress indicator did not display for all attachments in the post draft when adding multiple images at once.
  - Fixed an issue where tapping a channel link from a reply thread did not open the channel.
  - Fixed an issue that caused the reply from a push notification to fail when the message belonged to a thread.
- - Fixed an issue where at-sign was not ignored when searching for users.
+ - Fixed an issue where the at-sign ``@`` was not ignored when searching for users.
  - Fixed the post draft to correctly detect if the channel being viewed is read only, including when the thread view is from a different channel than the current channel.
  - Fixed the render of auto-responder posts.
  - Fixed an issue where the option to join another team was not present after deleting cache & data.